WestlyEdge/terraform-modules/README.md

 ## ECS services

-ECS services (such as Consul and Vault) are also packaged as re-usable modules @ */ecs_services/*
+- ECS services (such as Consul and Vault) are also packaged as re-usable modules @ */ecs_services/*
+- ECS service specific logs (such as Consul and Vault) are shipped out to a CloudWatch log group

-## ECS Logs
+## ECS Instance Logs

 - All ECS instance logs are shipped out to a CloudWatch log group
-- All ECS container service specific logs (such as Consul and Vault)are also shipped out to a CloudWatch log group